munucrafts/Rocken-Raster/README.md

 - Concept of **Static** and **Movable** objects
 - Automatic **View, Projection, & Transform Baking** for **Camera** and **Entities** for **Optimisations**
 - **Exponential Fog** entity that blends with the **Sky Color** based on **Distance** and **Fog Falloff** value
-- A very basic **Directional Light** that illuminates meshes from the the direction of light
+- A very basic **Directional Light** that illuminates meshes from the direction of light
 - **User Interface** tabs and buttons to **Load** and **Configure** different scenes in **Run-time**

 ## 👽 **Things I Might Work on in the Future**